modal.io_streams

 write

-This method needs to be used along with the drain() method which flushes the buffer.
+This is non-blocking and queues the data to an internal buffer.
+Must be used along with the drain() method, which flushes the buffer.

 Usage